-From internships and volunteering, to mentorship opportunities and leadership programs, and even on-campus work, the Career Centre offers experiences to help you develop the skills you need to succeed in potential future careers.
-Explore the wide range of careers your degree might prepare you for through Career Navigator.
+Career Exploration & Education offers experiences to help you develop the skills you need to succeed in potential future careers.
+These include internships, leadership programs, on-campus work and volunteering and mentorship opportunities.
+Also, check out the Career Navigator website to explore the wide range of careers your degree can prepare you for.

-Mentorship programs are offered throughout the University, in the various Colleges and within many academic units at the Faculty of Arts & Science.
+Explore mentorship programs offered to the entire University community by visiting the Student Life website.
+Mentorship programs are also offered specifically for Faculty of Arts & Science students through the various Colleges and within many academic units.
 With so many options available, there is sure to be something for you!

 Next Steps Conference